(Edited Sample Only)

 U.S. Congress December the 8th, 1941

-My home is situated nearly 8,000 feet above sea level in the tranquil foothills of the Colorado Rocky Mountains.
-With pristine snow-capped mountain peaks framed by dark-blue high altitude skies, and fresh alpine air blowing among tall ponderosa, evergreen, and aspen trees.
-Deer, elk, and the occasional bear wanders through our property, and it’s easy to imagine on most days that all’s right with the world.
+My home is situated nearly 8,000 feet above sea level in the tranquil foothills of the Colorado Rocky Mountains, with pristine, snow-capped mountain peaks framed by dark-blue high altitude skies, and fresh alpine air blowing among tall ponderosa, evergreen, and aspen trees.
+Deer, elk, and the occasional bear wander through our property, and it’s easy to imagine on most days that all’s right with the world.
 That perception radically changed on September 11, 2001.

-In the early morning hours of that fateful day, I was taking a leisure shower after a peaceful night of sleep.
-I recall humming a tune while enjoying my shower with the smell of scented soap caressing my body.
+In the early morning hours of that fateful day, I was taking a leisurely shower after a peaceful night of sleep.
+I recall humming a tune while enjoying my shower with the smell of scented soap wafting around me.
 My reverie was abruptly interrupted when my wife Claudia suddenly burst into our bathroom shouting in a frantic voice.
 I couldn’t quite make out what she was saying at first over the noise of the water.
 A little annoyed, I yelled back through the shower door, “What is it!?”

 “Something terrible has happened in New York!” she yelled.
 “They think it’s a terrorist attack!
 You’ll want to see this!”
 She had been watching the morning news, and I could tell from the tone of her voice that this was serious.
 She abruptly turned and ran back out to the television in our living room.
 My senses now fully alert, I froze for a moment.
-Terrorist attacks in the Middle-East wasn’t anything new, but here in America?
+Terrorist attacks in the Middle East weren’t anything new, but here in America?

 Flipping off the water and jumping out of the shower, I grabbed a towel and dried as quickly as I could.
 Without bothering to dress, I threw on a bathrobe and ran into the living room with water still dripping.
 Plopping down on the couch, my eyes fell on televised images of the World Trade Towers in Lower Manhattan, New York City.
 One of the buildings was belching gigantic plumes of smoke.
 A huge, oddly shaped hole about three-quarters of the way up the side of the building was easily discernible, and bright orange flames could be seen belching out of the shattered windows near the impact point.